warp-ds/css/CONTRIBUTING.md

 Please note that the version published will depend on your commit message structure.
 Make sure to review and follow the instructions in the [Committing](#committing) section before committing.

+This project is continuously published to [NPM](https://www.npmjs.com/package/@warp-ds/drive) and [Eik](https://assets.finn.no/pkg/@warp-ds/css) using a `next` tag (e.g. `1.1.0-next.1`).
+Anyone needing to use the latest changes of this package can point to the `next` version while waiting for the stable release.

 A stable release from the `main` branch is basically done by just opening a pull request from `next` to `main` and then make sure to _merge_ commit the pull request.
 Never squash to `main` to prevent losing history and commit messages from all commits to `next`.